May 6, 2025

 Students must have an MCAT score of at least 503 to be considered for admission.
 Students with MCAT scores of 502 or lower will automatically be rejected and will not receive a secondary application.

-However, students should aim for a score much higher than this target to get into Dartmouth.
-The median MCAT score of past successful students was 516.
+However, students should aim for a higher score than this target to get into Dartmouth.
+The average MCAT score at the Geisel School of Medicine is 515.8.

 4. Is Dartmouth a Good Medical School?